MCS-LE

 OVERVIEW

-The electrodes are recommended for use in operations with a high risk of unintentional damage to motor nerves and where their visual identification is not possible.
+The electrodes are recommended for use in operations with a high risk of unintentional damage to motor nerves and where visual identification is not possible.

 A dedicated reusable lead cable is used to connect the electrode to the recording device.
 The lead cable is available in several models, depending on the connector type and cable length.